miyoda/templated/readme.md

 # Templated
-You can copy automatically al your common config files from all your projects from other directory or from a git repository
+You can copy/link automatically all your common config files of all your projects from a template directory.
+You can config to copy parts of files that is common in different projects.
+It's util for common config files/parts for all subprojects/microservices like .gitignore, copyright, etc.

 ## Config your project
 Add the dependency: